 By Pastor Bryce Waller*

-I thought it would be worthwhile to share a few thoughts to help us as we “gather” for worship in smaller groups and families.
+As we continue in this unprecedented season, I thought it would be worthwhile to share a few thoughts to help us as we “gather” for worship in smaller groups and families.
 If you haven’t received our Worship Guide you can access it here.

 Pick a time and place

-Also, choose a place in your home that will encourage participation and engagement in the service — somewhere away from the distractions and reminders of other responsibilities.
+Also, choose a place in your home that will encourage participation and engagement in the service—somewhere away from the distractions and reminders of other responsibilities.
 It’s almost impossible for me to accomplish anything in the kitchen when there are dishes to be done, so we’ll be worshiping elsewhere.
 But choose a consistent place for your family that can become your “sanctuary” during these strange times.
 Get creative.
 Light a few candles.
 Set up a make-shift podium and have your kids read some of the passages from it.
 Make it feel as much like church as possible!